pranabdas/machine-learning/docs/setup.md

 ### Installing Python
 If you use macOS (Big Sur, 11), you should have already Python 3 installed.
-If you use Ubuntu/Debian, you can install by:
+If you use Ubuntu/ Debian, you can install by:
 ```bash
 sudo apt install python3 python3-pip
 ```